 While foreign stocks may be cheaper, they are riskier, he says.
 Citing that U.S. companies are actually international companies since so much of their profits come from outside of the United States.

-With this sentiment and the extremely low expense ratio, it makes sense to have this as your singular stock holding within your portfolio.
+With this sentiment and the extremely low expense ratio, it makes sense to have this as our singular stock holding within our portfolio.
 Add on to the fact that there is no front-end/back-end sales load or distribution expenses makes this a very cheap fund.
-So whether you choose VTSAX vs VTSMX vs VTI, it can be a great opportunity to put your retirement in a secure investment for the future.
+So whether we choose VTSAX vs VTSMX vs VTI, we’ve decided this is a great place to put our retirement for the future.

-Those who wish to diversify further can choose to pick international holdings, but is it really necessary?
-Only you can decide for yourself.
+Those who wish to diversify further can choose to pick international holdings, but only you can decide for yourself what to do.

 If you want to see all your investments in one place, I personally use and love Personal Capital.
 It’s an account aggregate tool that is completely free that gives an easy way to see your investments growing.